Naples FAQ: Your 15 Biggest Questions About Visiting Southern Italy's Capital

 The Alibus shuttle runs every 20 minutes from Naples Airport (NAP) to Piazza Garibaldi (central station) and the port.
 Cost: €5.
 Duration: 15-20 minutes.
 Buy tickets from the tabacchi shop inside the arrivals hall or on the bus.
 A taxi has a fixed fare of €16 to the center — insist on the meter or the flat rate.

 Absolutely not.
-A car in Naples is a liability.
+A car here is a liability.
 Traffic is aggressive, parking is nearly impossible in the centro storico, and ZTL (restricted traffic zones) will get you fined.
 Walk in the center, use the metro for longer distances (€1.50/ride), and take the Circumvesuviana train for Pompeii and Sorrento.

 Is the Circumvesuviana train reliable?